 The Finance Bill 2016 amended Section 110 of the Taxes Consolidation Act 1997.
-As a result of these amendments, NAMA has made a preliminary tax payment of £158m to the Revenue on 23rd November 2016.
-This payment is made in respect of estimated profit in the period from 6th September 2016 to 31st December 2016, when the change became effective.
-This payment will be reflected in the Q4 Section 55 accounts which will be submitted at end-March 2017.
+As a result of these amendments, NAMA made a preliminary tax payment of $\epsilon 158$ million to Revenue on 23rd November 2016.
+This payment was made in respect of estimated profit in the period from 6th September 2016 to 31st December 2016, when the change became effective.
+The actual liability for the period was subsequently calculated to be $\epsilon 143$ million.